C242-PS522-Bangkit-Capstone/Frutify-Documentation/README.md

    ```
 4. Submit a pull request to the `main` branch.

----

 ## **License**
 This project is licensed under the [MIT License](LICENSE).

----

-Let me know if you’d like any further changes! 😊